callmeed/project-wigeon/README.md

 Clone the project.
 Start at exercise 1.

-## I don't like one of your solutions, can I submit a pull-request?
+## I have a new/better solution to an exercise, can I submit a pull-request?

 Sure.